 At lower pH, the ammonia transforms into ammonium which is not harmful to aquatic inhabitants.

-One pump dispenses 2 ml, which is enough for a 10-gallon tank with high-requirement plants competing for food.
+One pump dispenses 2 ml, which is enough for a 10-gallon fish tank with high-requirement plants competing for food.

 Like Thrive, a 500ml of Thrive+ will comfortably treat 2,500 gallons of water.

-If you want to see your plants go green and look healthy, it’s probably a no-brainer to grab this liquid fertilizer for your freshwater aquarium.
+If you want to see your plants go green and healthy, it’s probably a no-brainer to grab this liquid fertilizer for your freshwater aquarium.

 - Serves high-tech tanks with difficult aquarium plants

 - It is easy to use with the pump

 - It’s convenient and hassle-free, being all in one and ready for use.